William-Schutte/William-Schutte/README.md

 ## Hello, I'm Will! 👋

-I am a fullstack developer, chemical engineer, and life-long learner.
-I am currently working in web development and seeking roles as a Front End Engineer, React Engineer, or Web Developer.
-My areas of expertise include:
+I am a fullstack developer, former chemical engineer, and life-long learner.
+I am currently in a Javascript Developer role, working with React, MUI, Styled Components, Python, and a little Django.

+My expertise is in:
-JavaScript, React, Node, Express, Mongo, and Python.
+JavaScript, React, Node, Express, Mongo, and Python

-- 🌱 I’ve just finished Practicum's Full-Stack Web Dev program.
-- 👯 I’m looking to collaborate on React projects that may need a little help with design and/or functionality.
 - 📫 How to reach me: Email me any time! <williamdschutte@gmail.com>

 ### Portfolio: